pcko1/Deep-Drug-Coder/datasets/README.md

-These datasets are filtered versions of ChEMBL25 and Ex-CAPEDB.
+These datasets are filtered extracts from ChEMBL25 and ExCAPE-DB.
 ___